-Due to its ownership of NuStar GP, LLC and Riverwalk Holdings, LLC, as of December 31, 2014, NuStar GP Holdings indirectly owned:
+Due to its ownership of NuStar GP, LLC and Riverwalk Holdings, LLC, as of December 31, 2015, NuStar GP Holdings indirectly owned:

-- the 2% general partner interest in NuStar Energy, through its indirect 100% ownership interest in Riverwalk Logistics, L.P.; - 100% of the incentive distribution rights issued by us, which entitle NuStar GP Holdings to receive increasing percentages of the cash we distribute, currently at the maximum percentage of 23%; and - 10,248,179 NuStar Energy L.P. units representing 13.2% of the issued and outstanding NuStar Energy common units.
+- the 2% general partner interest in NuStar Energy, through its indirect 100% ownership interest in Riverwalk Logistics, L.P.; - 100% of the incentive distribution rights issued by us, which entitle NuStar GP Holdings to receive increasing percentages of the cash we distribute, currently at the maximum percentage of 23%; and - 10,252,660 NuStar Energy units representing 13.2% of the issued and outstanding NuStar Energy common units.

 Certain of our officers also are officers of NuStar GP Holdings.
-Our Chairman, Mr. Greehey, also is the Chairman of Board and, as of December 31, 2014, owned 19.1% of NuStar GP Holdings.
+Our Chairman, Mr. Greehey, also is the Chairman of Board and, as of December 31, 2015, beneficially owned 20.1% of, NuStar GP Holdings.
 NuStar GP Holdings appoints NuStar GP, LLC's directors.
 NuStar GP, LLC's board is responsible for overseeing NuStar GP, LLC's role as the owner of the general partner of NuStar Energy.
 NuStar GP Holdings must also approve matters that have or would have reasonably expected to have a material effect on NuStar GP Holdings' interests as one of our major unitholders.

-NuStar Energy's partnership agreement requires that NuStar GP, LLC maintain a Conflicts Committee, composed entirely of independent directors, to review and resolve certain potential conflicts of interest between Riverwalk Logistics, L.P. and its affiliates, on one hand, and NuStar Energy, on the other hand.
+NuStar Energy's partnership agreement requires that NuStar GP, LLC maintain a Conflicts Committee, composed entirely of independent directors, to review and resolve certain potential conflicts of interest between Riverwalk Logistics, L.P. and its affiliates, on the one hand, and NuStar Energy, on the other.